-Our style has not wavered over the years.
+Our pieces are unique—many are found nowhere else in North America.
+And our style has not wavered over the years.
 We're still drawn to mid-century and Scandinavian influences, also minimalist lines in natural materials—leather, iron, paper, wood, clay.

-Although the pieces are brought in from different designers all over the globe, they manage to present a rather consistent character.
+Although the pieces are brought in from different designers all over the globe, they manage to present a rather consistent character:

 A comment we've heard from visitors to the store many times has been, are all our products from the same designer?
 It suggests to us that it's our style and look that we keep going back to.
 People see a unity to our pieces even though they originate in so many different countries.

 With their online store up and running, the Peets can now attract customers as diverse as their stock.
-As it is, they're already getting the odd out-of-town visitor.
+As it is, they're already getting the odd out-of-town visitor:

+Local customers support us very much, but Roncy as a destination continues to draw new visitors from all over the city and we need that.
 We have lots of repeat customers locally of course, but also across the city and some still from our time in Ottawa as well.

 People always come back or email us pics of what they've done with our pieces.
-We love that, and we''ll Instagram them if they don't mind.
+We love that, and we'll Instagram them if they don't mind.

-There's also a lot of communication with the actual creators.
+There's also a lot of communication with the actual creators:

+We buy direct, never through catalogues or middlemen.
+We travel to find all our pieces and in doing so we get to know the designers in person.
 Most of them are small scale and they stay in touch throughout the process of an order.
 This means that if we have an issue, we can connect directly and get it sorted.
-Also, we get to know first hand how products are made, how they were inspired, where the materials come from.
-Customers really like to hear some of the backstory of a product—it makes them feel a real connection to the piece.
+Also, we get to know firsthand how products are made, how they were inspired, where the materials come from.
+Customers really like to hear some of the backstories of a product—it makes them feel a real connection to the piece.

 She uses reclaimed, up-cycled cotton to make the rugs, and it comes from the clippings of garment factories.
 She uses natural dyes.
 She works the cotton into her own patterns and has it delivered to her employees who are women with families.
 They are then able to complete the hand hooking while never leaving their own homes; they're able to create income, but at the same time, their family life doesn't suffer.